 Through the years God has continued to chisel away the things that hold me from really living freely in Him.
 He called me to serve on a Native American Reservation during high school and college to learn about His compassion toward us, and that He loves us despite us.
 The summer of 2013, God called me to moved to Kabul, Afghanistan to teach kindergarten for a year and a half.
 During that time, I learned many lessons, but the one I am continuously reminded of is that Jesus truly is my greatest possession.

 In January of 2015, I moved back from Afghanistan and ended up in Lexington, KY.
 That’s where I met my Pastors, Sam and Chad, and the Lord used them to show me even more about His character and my identity in Him; that I have been set free and I no longer have to live as a slave to my past (Galatians 5:1).
-While I was in Kentucky, the Lord was preparing my heart to take my next step in trusting Him!
-In June of 2016, I left Lexington, KY and moved to Mandeville, LA to serve at The Field Church.
+While I was there, the Lord was preparing my heart to take my next step in trusting Him!
+In June of 2016, I left moved to Mandeville, LA to serve at The Field Church.

 I am now working for The Field Church as the Children’s Director.
 I am so thankful the Lord is using me to teach children that Jesus is the greatest treasure!